seccubus/seccubus/documentation/Development_on_MacOS.md

 Change the database to the correct database

-Surf to seccubus and follow setup instructions to create the database
+Surf to http://127.0.0.1/~USERNAME/seccubus/dev/seccubus/seccubus.html and follow setup instructions to create the database

 	mysql -u root << EOF
 	create database seccubus;